Aliases for XPO5 Gene

 GeneCards Summary for XPO5 Gene

 XPO5 (Exportin 5) is a Protein Coding gene.
-Diseases associated with XPO5 include unilateral retinoblastoma.
-Among its related pathways are RNA transport and Translational Control.
+Diseases associated with XPO5 include Unilateral Retinoblastoma.
+Among its related pathways are Gene Expression and RNA transport.
 GO annotations related to this gene include poly(A) RNA binding and binding.

 UniProtKB/Swiss-Prot for XPO5 Gene